• Register Now for a Free Account!

 • River cruise ships are smaller.

-• River cruise ships average 200 passengers or less.
+• River cruise ships average 200 passengers or less, creating a more intimate and personalized experience.

-• Ocean cruise ships can top over 3,000 passengers.
+• Ocean cruise ships can top over 3,000 passengers, offering resort-like amenities and a wider variety of facilities.

 • River cruise ships offer fewer dining options and dining times